-The emissions inventory for each carrier/mode combination displayed on the Emissions Summary, Carrier Performance and SmartWay Category Details screens is calculated by multiplying the appropriate unit of activity data (i.e., truck, railcar or barge-miles, or ton-miles) by the corresponding carrier emissions performance data.
-To calculate composite, company-wide emissions performance metrics on the Carrier Performance screen (i.e., overall g/mile and g/ton-mile performance), the Tool weights the emissions performance of each of the shipper company's carriers by the percentage of the company's overall freight activity that the carrier moves.
-An example composite performance calculation is provided below.
+The emissions inventory for each carrier/mode combination displayed on the Emissions Summary, Carrier Performance and SmartWay Category Details screens is calculated using the equations show above.
+To calculate composite emissions and associated performance metrics on the Carrier Performance screens (i.e., overall g/mile and g/ton-mile performance), the Tool weights simply sums the emissions, miles and ton-miles for the associated group ((e.g. all Inbound carriers) and divides the total emissions by total miles and ton-miles as appropriate.